How to Become a Transcriptionist

 Pick Your Niche or Category

-Transcription jobs are generally classified into three categories: general, medical, and legal description.
+Transcription jobs are generally classified into three categories: general, medical, and legal transcription.
 Depending on your skills, education, and work experience, one of these categories may be better suited for you than the others.

 General transcription